Realtime Tables¶

 TriggerType |

-Either AMISCRIPT type or custom timer type created using trigger plugin defined in the imdb schema |
+Either AMISCRIPT or a user-defined custom trigger type created using trigger plugin. |

 Priority |

-A number that is set when two or more timers have the same exact scheduled time.
+A number that is set when two or more triggers are triggered at the same time.
 The lowest value is executed first |

 Options |

-AmiScript to run when timer is executed. |
+AmiScript to run when trigger is executed |

 DefinedBy |